 - Now, select the folder which you want move and also select the checkbox saying Include subfolders.
 Select the import items options, whether in the current folder or into the same folder in the PST file (here select the profile from the drop-down.
 Finally, click on Finish.

-Getting back Outlook emails is possible manually by shifting hard disk to another computer and then retrieving PST file from its selective location.
+Retrieve Outlook emails from crashed computer is possible manually by shifting hard disk to another computer and then retrieving PST file from its selective location.
 As PST can be used in the Outlook application directly using Import feature, one can get the data back but only if the hard disk is not completely affected.
-Finally for OST data, a proficient converter tool is suggested for converting OST files to PST files without need of Exchange Server.
+Finally for OST data, a proficient Best OST to PST converter tool is suggested for converting OST files to PST files without need of Exchange Server.